CONSORTIUM PRIVACY STATEMENT

 How Do We Use Your

 may use the information we collect from you in the following ways:

-- To verify your professional
+- To identify and verify your

-and/or state licensing boards.
+by the AMA, NPI number, and/or state licensing boards.

 - To personalize and enhance your

-experience while interacting with Consortium member websites.
+experience while interacting with Consortium members or DMD client websites/mobile

 - To allow us to deliver the type

 of content and services that we believe may be of interest to you,

 including emails, newsletters, alerts, and advertising targeted to your